-The nearby galaxy M81 (NGC3031) together with the galaxies M82 (NGC3034), NGC3077 and NGC2976 forms one of the most iconic groups of interacting galaxies.
-Located at a distance of ~3.7 Mpc (Makarova et al. 2002), the M81 group has been a subject for many studies analyzing evidence of strong interactions among its components.
+The nearby galaxy M81 (NGC3031) together with the galaxies M82, NGC3077 and NGC2976 forms one of the best local example of group of interacting galaxies.
+Located at a distance of \sim 3.7 Mpc (Makarova et al. 2002), the M81 group has been a subject for many studies analyzing evidence of strong interactions among its components.
 The group contains remnants of tidal bridges connecting the three most prominent galaxies, visible in HI survey (Gottesman & Weliachew 1975; Yun et al. 1994), and over 40 dwarf galaxies (Karachentsev et al. 2001).

-In 1965, Halton Arp detected an unusual ring shaped feature in the vicinity of M81 (NGC3031) while examining photographic plates produce with the 48-inch Schmidt on Mount Palomar.
+In particular, Arp (1965) detected an unusual ring shaped feature in the vicinity of M81 while examining Schmidt photographic plates.
 This optical feature (usually referenced as "Arp's loop") is located 17 arcmin north-east of M81's center and covers a wide area of ~ 160 square arcmin.
 It also exhibits symmetry towards the end of the M81 disk, slightly tilted toward M82.

-Typically, Arp's loop is interpreted as a tail resulting from the tidal interaction between M81 (NGC3031) and M82 (NGC3034).
-However, since its discovery this interpretations has been doubted by many authors.
+The Arp's loop is commonly interpreted as a tail resulting from the tidal interaction between M81 and M82.
+However, since its discovery this interpretation has been doubted by many authors.
 In fact, the region containing the M81 group of galaxies is filled by Galactic cirrus that covers a large area of the sky near M81 (Sandage 1976).
-Arp's loop exhibits color and emission properties similar to those observed in Galactic cirrus clouds (Abolins & Rice 1987; Appleton et al. 1993; Bremnes et al. 1998) and this has raised doubts about its with M81.
+Arp's loop exhibits colors and emission properties similar to those observed in Galactic cirrus clouds (Abolins & Rice 1987; Appleton et al. 1993; Bremnes et al. 1998), and this has raised doubts about its association with M81.

-Following its discovery, studies supporting the extra-Galactic nature of Arp's loop were based on 21cm HI observations in the M81 group region (Yun et al. 1994).
-These authors detected a collimated emission in the direction of the north-eastern part of the Arp's loop which blends smoothly into the structure and velocity of the HI disk of M81 (NGC 3031).
-Numerical simulations of the system by Yun (1999) successfully reproduced the HI tidal debris assuming M82 (NGC3034) and NGC 3077 approached M81 during recent epochs.

-More recently, Makarova et al. (2002) and De Mello et al. (2008) resolved the nebular region, characterized by strong HI emission, into stars using deep HST observations.
-Their colormagnitude diagrams (CMD) showed the presence of a significant young star population (with an age of ~ 40 - 160 Myr) and an old population characterized by a well defined Red Giant Branch.
-The magnitude of the tip of the Red Giant stars assumed to be associated with Arp's loop indicated a distance comparable with that of M81 (NGC3031) (Karachentsev et al. 2002).
+Subsequent analyses supporting the extra-Galactic nature of Arp's loop were based on 21cm HI observations in the M81 group region (Yun et al. 1994).
+These authors detected a collimated emission in the direction of the north-eastern part of the Arp's loop which blends smoothly into the structure and velocity of the HI disk of M81.
+Numerical simulations of the system by Yun (1999) successfully reproduced the HI tidal debris assuming M82 and NGC 3077 approached M81 during recent epochs.
+More recently, Makarova et al. (2002) and De Mello et al. (2008) resolved the nebular region characterized by strong HI emission into stars using deep HST observations.
+Their colormagnitude diagrams (CMD) showed the presence of a significant young stars population (with an age of $\sim 40 - 160$ Myr) and an old population characterized by a well defined Red Giant Branch.
+The magnitude of the tip of the Red Giant stars assumed to be associated with Arp's loop indicated a distance comparable with that of M81 (Karachentsev et al. 2002).
 These authors suggested that that the old component could have been removed from the M81 and/or M82 disk during their mutual interaction.

-Further insight was recently provided by Barker et al. (2009).
-This team analyzed a wide area that included M81 (NGC3031) using deep Suprime-Cam observations.
-Their results revealed no overdensity of Red Giant stars along Arp loop's extension (which is at odds with De Mello et al.'s results), whereas a significant group of young Red Supergiants and Main Sequence stars were evident in the confined region previously surveyed in HST studies.
+Further insight was recently provided by Barker et al. (2009) who analyzed a wide area that included M81 using deep Suprime-Cam observations.
+Their results revealed no overdensity of Red Giant stars along Arp's loop extension (which is at odds with De Mello et al.'s results), whereas a significant group of young Red Supergiants and Main Sequence stars were evident in the confined region previously surveyed in HST studies.
 These authors concluded that Arp's loop was originally a gaseous tidal debris stream that formed stars only in the last 200-300 Myr.
 The same qualitative results have also been obtained by Davidge (2009).